-In this lab you will design a VPC with a public subnet, a private subnet, and a network address translation (NAT) instance in the public subnet.
+In this lab, you will design a VPC with a public subnet, a private subnet, and a Network Address Translation (NAT) device in the public subnet.

-A NAT instance enables instances in the private subnet to initiate outbound traffic to the Internet.
-This scenario is common when you have a public-facing web application, while maintaining back-end servers that aren't publicly accessible.
+A NAT device enables instances in the private subnet to initiate outbound traffic to the Internet.
+This scenario is common when you have a public-facing web application while maintaining back-end servers that aren't publicly accessible.

 Upon completion of this lab you will be able to create, configure and test the following: